ni/labview-for-containers/docs/linux-prebuilt.md

 # Linux Prebuilt Images
+## Overview
 ### Base Image
-This Prebuilt Images for Linux containers use `ubuntu:22.04` as its base image.
+Prebuilt Images for Linux containers use `ubuntu:22.04` as their base image.

 While it may run on other Linux distributions base images (with Docker), we officially support and test only on Ubuntu 22.04 as the container base.